loicmorvan/Windsor/docs/windsor-for-structuremap-users.md

  HttpSession  | None/Custom   | There's no direct equivalent in Windsor for this lifestyle, but implementing one is trivial Hybrid       | None/Custom   | There's no direct equivalent in Windsor for this lifestyle, but implementing one is trivial

-Please note that for `PerWebRequest` in Windsor you will need to install the `Castle.Facilities.AspNet.SystemWeb` package from NuGet.
+Please note that for `PerWebRequest` in Windsor you will need to install the `Castle.Windsor.Facilities.AspNet.SystemWeb` package from NuGet.

 ## ConnectImplementationsToTypesClosing